huggingface/optimum/README.md

 ### OpenVINO

-This requires to install the OpenVINO extra by doing `pip install optimum[openvino,nncf]`.
+This requires to install the OpenVINO extra by doing `pip install optimum[openvino,nncf]`

 To load a model and run inference with OpenVINO Runtime, you can just replace your `AutoModelForXxx` class with the corresponding `OVModelForXxx` class.
 To load a PyTorch checkpoint and convert it to the OpenVINO format on-the-fly, you can set `export=True` when loading your model.